How Much Does a Growth Marketing Strategist Cost in 2026?

 Is a growth marketing agency or a dedicated strategist more cost-effective?

 For most companies, a dedicated strategist is significantly more cost-effective.
 Growth agencies charge $5,000-20,000 per month and split their team across multiple clients — your account is one of many.
-A dedicated strategist through EverestX at $2,000-2,500/month works exclusively on your growth challenges, builds deep context over time, and doesn't carry agency overhead (office space, account managers, profit margins).
+A dedicated strategist through EverestX at $10–$12/hr full-time (~$1,700–$2,100/mo) or $14–$16/hr part-time (~$1,200–$1,400/mo) works exclusively on your growth challenges, builds deep context over time, and doesn't carry agency overhead (office space, account managers, profit margins).
+The rate within each band depends on experience and skills, with no upfront, hiring, or platform fees.
 The dedicated model also produces better results because growth marketing is inherently contextual — the strategist who has spent months in your data makes better decisions than a rotating agency team.

 What's the ROI of hiring a growth marketing strategist?

 Growth strategists are measured by their impact on revenue.
 A strategist who improves your conversion rate by 25% on a $1M revenue base adds $250,000 in annual revenue.
 A strategist who reduces CAC by 30% while maintaining acquisition volume effectively increases your marketing budget by 43%.
-At EverestX rates of $2,000-2,500/month ($24,000-30,000/year), the payback period is typically 2-4 months for companies with at least $500K in annual revenue.
+At EverestX rates of $1,700–$2,100/mo full-time (or $1,200–$1,400/mo part-time, with the rate within each band depending on experience and skills), the payback period is typically 1-2 months for companies with at least $500K in annual revenue.
 The compounding nature of growth marketing means ROI increases over time as experiments build on each other.

 Should I hire a full-time growth marketer or use EverestX?